-This insurance policy can save your life financially when it comes to medical emergencies and protects you from financial loss.
+This insurance policy can save your life financially regarding medical emergencies and protects you from financial loss.

-This is a good question and one that I’m asked often and it depends on what the insurance is for.
+This is a good question that I’m asked often, and it depends on what the Insurance is for.

-You may not need life insurance if you have no dependants but you may want to get critical illness insurance in the event you become critically ill and can no longer work.
+You may not need life insurance if you have no dependents, but you may want to get critical illness insurance if you become critically ill and can no longer work.

-The most important part of insurance is knowing what insurance products are available to you and whether they fit your lifestyle.
+The most important part of Insurance is knowing what products are available to you and whether they fit your lifestyle.
 S

-Some insurance products are mandatory such as some of those for auto insurance or if you were to own a home.
+Some insurance products are mandatory, such as auto insurance or if you were to own a home.

 What is an Insurance Premium?

-An insurance premium is an amount of money an individual or business will pay yearly for the policy coverage you purchase.
+An insurance premium is the amount of money an individual or business will pay yearly for the policy coverage you purchase.

-Many insurance companies offer discounts if you bundle insurance products with them and definitely worth asking or looking into.
+Many insurance companies offer discounts if you bundle insurance products with them, and worth asking or looking into.